SpaceGT/Astro-Pi/README.md

 # Astro-Pi
-My submission for the 2023-2024 [Mission Space Lab](https://astro-pi.org/mission-space-lab) competition.<br>
+A refactored version of my submission for the 2023-2024 [Mission Space Lab](https://astro-pi.org/mission-space-lab) competition.<br>
 This project is designed to compute the real-time speed of the ISS to five significant figures.<br>

 ## Method